aodr3w/keiji/README.md

 ## note:
 - If you face any issues, please feel free to open an github issue.
 It will be addressed as soon as possible

+## Dependencies
+- go 1.22+
+- Please ensure that you have Go 1.22 or later installed on your system to build and run this project.
+Detailed installation instructions for Go can be found [here](https://go.dev/doc/install).

 ## Platform
-- go 1.22+

 - macosx (apple silicon)
 - ubuntu 22.04

-Please ensure that you have Go 1.22 or later installed on your system to build and run this project.
-Detailed installation instructions for Go can be found [here](https://go.dev/doc/install).

 ## MOTIVIATION